mui/material-ui/docs/src/pages/guides/api/api.md

 - their own flattened properties when these are key to the top level component abstraction, for instance and `id` property for the `Input` component.
-- their own `xxxProps` property when users might need to tweak the internal render method's sub-components, for instance, exposing the `inputProps` and `InputProps` properties on components that use `Input` internally.
+- their own `xxxProps` property when users might need to tweak the internal render method's sub-components, for instance, exposing the `InputProps` property on components that use `Input` internally.
 - their own `xxxComponent` property for performing component injection.
 - their own `xxxRef` property when user might need to perform imperative actions, for instance, exposing a `inputRef` property to access the native `input` on the `Input` component.